 If you want to find a flexible job, your best bet might be to join FlexJobs.
-And for one day, the cost of doing so will drop by half.
+And right now, the cost of doing so has dropped by two-thirds.

-The membership-based job board — which specializes in postings for remote, part-time and other flexible jobs — will celebrate National Flex Day on Oct.
-15 by lowering subscription fees by 50%.
+The membership-based job board — which specializes in postings for remote, part-time and other flexible jobs — is lowering its subscription fees by 67% from Black Friday through Cyber Week.
+Specifically, the promotion runs through Dec.
+6.

-To get the price break, just use the promo code FLEXDAY when you sign up for a membership.
+To get the price break, just use the promo code FRIDAY when you sign up for a membership.

 FlexJobs defines flexible work as including “full-time and part-time remote jobs, employee and freelance jobs, and on-site jobs with flexible, part-time, and alternative schedules.”

-If you’re lucky enough to land one of these jobs, don’t expect to spend the day with your feet up, watching soap operas.
-A remote job is still work — and it’s full of challenges.
+But if you’re lucky enough to land one of these jobs, don’t expect to spend the day with your feet up, watching soap operas.
+Even a remote job is still work — and it’s full of challenges.

 As we noted in “7 Common Challenges of Working From Home — and How to Master Them“: